-There’s a bunch of ways to catch a trout, but two distinct techniques seem to put fish on the stringer more often than not, and with great reliability.
-Bait fishing and lure fishing are vastly different techniques that share the same goal.
+There’s a bunch of ways to catch a trout, but three distinct techniques seem to put fish on the stringer more often than not, and with great reliability.
+Bait fishing, lure fishing, and fly fishing are vastly different techniques that share the same goal.
 Each technique has its pros and cons, and each will resonate with people of differing personalities and skill levels.
 Let’s dive in a little deeper while exploring these time-tested methods of trout fishing success.

 Trout can be as finicky as a two-year-old at dinner time, but just as that kid will eat macaroni and cheese every day if you allow him, a trout will have distinct preferences as well.
 Every trout lake in the Arizona state park system offers great shore fishing opportunities, might as well cast out, kick back, and enjoy the view!
 Commonly used bait options include worms, corn, salmon eggs, cheese, and other manufactured baits such as Berkley’s Power Bait.
 Try several options until you figure out what the majority of trout prefer on any given day.
 Suspend these baits at varying depths beneath a bobber and the trout will let you know at which depth they prefer.
 After finding the bait/depth combination that is working, repeat the process until you’ve caught your share of beautiful, delicious rainbow trout.
 It should be noted that Power Bait and other dough bait options are typically fished on the bottom.
 Check out this dough bait rig for trout and try it on your next trip but remember to try different leader lengths until you find out exactly where the fish are hanging out...